Handbook for Washington Seniors

 In 2006, the Legal Voice Self Help Committee identified two different groups of women who were heading for a crisis.
 As the “Baby Boomer” generation was aging, many women elders (who still outlive male spouses) were left more vulnerable.
 At the same time, the “sandwich generation” (those people – mostly women –taking care of elderly parents while parenting a child) were about to take on even greater burdens of responsibility.

 What’s more, senior women are at particular risk of poverty, abuse, and exploitation.
 Because women tend to live longer than men, and because their earning power (especially for those women who are now our elders) is more limited over the entire course of their lives, they struggle to make ends meet and to live with dignity.

 For nearly eight years a dedicated workgroup of Legal Voice volunteers and staff researched the legal needs of our elders.
 They confirmed that this population is drastically underserved, and faces complex legal issues in multiple areas of their lives: health care, social security, pensions, age or disability discrimination, raising grandchildren, consumer issues, end-of-life issues, elder abuse, and many more.

 The first result of all this work came in 2012 with the first edition of our innovative publication, Handbook for Washington Seniors: Legal Rights & Resources, which we developed with the input of a wide variety of community collaborators.
-The Handbook is a comprehensive quick-reference guide on the full range of legal issues seniors face and is the centerpiece of Senior Legal Wellness services envisioned for this program.
+The Handbook is a comprehensive quick-reference guide on the full range of legal issues seniors face.